sladg/release-utils/README.md

 ## Changelog

 Simple utility that compares two tags and outputs commits between those two tags.
 It's intended to be used in CI/CD pipelines to generate changelog for release notes.
 If you are using using `shipit` command, use `--changelog` flag instead.

+## Commit

+One-liner for `commitizen` that allows you to commit changes in a standardized way.
+It uses `cz-emoji-conventional` inside and no additional configuration files are necessary.